Aveesh52-zz/Svetle-blog/README.md

 ---

 # svelte app
-- A Svetle blog project that lets user add title , body and limit the number of posts!
+- A Svetle blog project that lets user add, edit and delete and limit the number of posts on the screen!

 ## Project Sreenshot!